aggregate1166877/http-server/README.md

-Using `hedefalk`'s old version these days is problematic because, being old, it lacks other very important features people like me need, such as custom mimetype support for better `wasm` testing.
+Using `hedefalk`'s old version these days is problematic because, being old, it lacks other very important features people like me need, such as custom mimetype support for better `wasm` support.

 7 years later (at time of writing) that PR is still sitting there, dusty, ignored, people desperately asking for it to be merged.
 But it's difficult now,